ak-seyam/Bloggie/README.md

-# 📓 Bloggie <sub>Not my personal blog 😅</sub>
+# 📓 Bloggie

-Bloggie is webapp to write your blogs and share them, it focus on the writers experience using _Markdown_ as their markup language because it's super easy and fun 😁 also dealing with non RTF documents is more flexible.
+Bloggie is webapp to write your blogs and share them.
+It focus on the writing experience and ui simplicity check the ui design [here](https://www.figma.com/file/H8WLVQLTnPEM48DTDsBIbR/Bloggie?node-id=0%3A1)

 ## Motivation
 I and probably you wanted a very simple blogging system that make it easy to write your thoughts and that's it!
 It doesn't try to do anything other than that.
 And being free and open-sourced is a good plus, so that's what Bloggie does.

 ## TODO